 55 Anzac Highway, Ashford SA 5035

-If you have any further questions then please contact us at Urological Solutions.
+If you have any concerns after your procedure, then please contact us at Urological Solutions.

 The content provided within this document is intended as a guide only and does not apply to all patients.
 Additional information, including patient specific potential risks, must be obtained during consultation with your Urologist.